cpberryman/ProductFinder/README.md

 A web application which displays product titles and enables users to search for a product with a given title.

-Files contained in DBadmin are used to create a table and upload data to AWS DynamoDB.Controller.js can be used to perform a Scan operation on the products database and instantiate instances of Products.js.
-Product information is appended in the DOM by calling functions of this class in Main.js.
+Files contained in 'DBadmin' are used to create a table and upload data to AWS DynamoDB.
+Functions in 'Controller.js' can be used to perform a Scan operation on the 'Products' database and append returned information in the 'index.html' page.
+'Main.js' handles user events with functions which call the relevant 'Controller.js' function.